Sedimark/offering-manager/README.md

 ## API Endpoints

-The OfferingManager API provides the following CRUD endpoints for managing offerings:
+The OfferingManager API provides the following CRUD endpoints for managing offerings.
+API can be also found in the bruno and postman collections shared in this repo.

 - **Create Offering**:
   `POST /offerings`